About Me

 Research on Quantitative Methodology

 Another active area of my methodological research focuses on experimental design.
 A recent article overviews the use of the experimental method in the social sciences and lays out directions for the future—including a new framework of purposive sampling that encourages studying more diverse populations.
 Multiple projects examine new and old approaches for measuring interpersonal status in groups, including developments for studying groups online.
-A new project examines how we measure stereotypes and cultural beliefs, and the role of dominant groups in setting cultural common knowledge.
+I also study how we measure stereotypes and cultural beliefs, showing divergence across methods and a pessimism bias in perceptions of cultural stereotypes.
+A new project examines the role of dominant groups in setting cultural common knowledge.

 Latent variable models for categorical items (e.g., item response theory models) present similar interpretation challenges to categorical data analysis models.
 Multiple current projects develop new tools for understanding these models.
 One offshoot of this work develops a new test of item bias, allowing for tests of whether specific items are biased against particular groups.

 I also write statistical software to implement the new statistical approaches I develop (primarily using Stata).
-Available programs/packages/commands implement best practices for data visualization, ways to visualize imbalance across groups, easy ways to produce publication quality descriptive statistics tables, and statistical tests of mediation.
-I am currently working on programs (a) that simplify tests of cross-model comparisons, (b) that provide new approaches for interpreting item response theory models, and (c) that calculate measures of model fit in latent class analysis.
+Available programs/packages/commands implement best practices for data visualization, comparisons of marginal effects across models, ways to visualize imbalance across groups, easy ways to produce publication quality descriptive statistics tables, marginal effects and standardized coefficient estimates for item response theory models, measures of model fit for latent class analysis, and statistical tests of mediation.
+I am currently working on programs that calculate tests of item bias for item response theory models and that summarize effects of nominal variables.

 Much of my work focuses on how status and identity influence self- and other-categorization.
 E.g., One project examines how status processes affect who gets labeled as what sexual orientation category.
 Another project shows how social and structural factors explain rates of sexual identity disclosure across groups and social contexts.